coderoad/coderoad-cli-deprecated/README.md

     > coderoad build

+### Validate

+Validate your package.json & coderoad.json for possible errors or flagged warnings.

+    > coderoad validate

 ### Demo Your Tutorial

 Open a new directory for demoing your tutorial.
 Setup a new NPM project file.